The BMW 750iL Changed Everything

 The 1988-1993 BMW E32 7 Series and 1962-1964 BMW 2600 show a clear family heritage courtesy BMW Archive, Germany

-Into this context stepped BMW—born an aircraft engine manufacturer and determined to reclaim Germany’s lost prestige while showing it could not just build the best sport sedan in the world, but the best luxury sedan in the same car.
+Into that landscape stepped BMW, born in aircraft engines and newly determined to prove that Germany could build not just the best sports sedan in the world, but the best luxury sedan in the same act.